 This course teaches principles and practical skills of qualitative methods in an interactive seminar format.
 Participants will learn how to design and carry out qualitative research by drawing on weekly background readings and writings, critical case-study discussions, and practical class exercises.
 They will also take part in the design, implementation, and reflective evaluation of a local research project that involves practical, hands-on experience.
 The first part of the course will focus on the foundations of qualitative research, including epistemological and ontological assumptions, an overview of methods and their strengths and challenges, standards for quality, and tools for critical assessment of insights derived from these methods.
 The second part of the course will be dedicated to learning how to design qualitative studies, develop data collection instruments, create data management strategies, and approach data analysis.
 Students will utilize an identified, community-based interest to inform their qualitative studies.
 In the final part of the course, students will implement the studies they have designed and gain experience interviewing, analyzing, and disseminating qualitative research.
 Students should have exposure to research methods in social or health sciences prior to enrollment in this course.

-Prerequisites: NUTR 207 or NUTR 206/NUTR 209 and either NUTR 204 or NUTR 210, and graduate standing or instructor consent.
+132434 Nutrition Data Analysis

+Subject: Catalog Nbr:

+NUTR 0311
-132434 Nutrition [Data Analysis Subject: Catalo g Nbr: NUTR 0311 20 15 FALL Primary Robert Houser robert.houser@tufts.edu This course will cover knowledge of advanced Stata statistical computing, data base construction, error detecti on and correctio n; creation of composite v ariables; descriptive statist cics; univariate analyses, including

-ANOVA, regression, and factor analysis; and the construction of scales and factor scores.
+2015 FALL Primary Robert Houser robert.houser@tufts.edu

+This course will cover knowledge of advanced Stata statistical computing, data base construction, error detection and correction; creation of composite variables; descriptive statistics; univariate analyses, including ANOVA, regression, and factor analysis; and the construction of scales and factor scores.
 Students pose a research question, identify appropriate statistical techniques for answering the research question, perform the analyses and report on the results in an article suitable for publication in an academic journal.
 Advanced Stata programming will be taught in weekly hands on lab sessions.

-132447 s Nutrition and Chronic Disease

-Subject: Catalo g Nbr:
+Subject: Catalog Nbr:

 NUTR 0312

-2016 SPRG Primary Sarah Booth Sarah.Booth@tufts.edu
+2015 SPRG Primary Sarah Booth Sarah.Booth@tufts.edu

 This course covers issues in modern nutrition, public health and chronic disease.
-We will focus on the major

-This course covers issues in modern nutrition, public health and chronic disease.
-We will focus on the major non-infectious diseases present in Western countries that are caused by modifiable lifestyle choices and the role that diet plays in maintenance of health and the risk of chronic diseases.
-Credit: 0.5
+We will focus on the major non-infectious diseases present in Western countries that are caused by modifiable lifestyle choices and the role that diet plays in maintenance of health and the risk of chronic diseases.Credit: 0.5

 132462 Nutritiona l Assessment

 Subject: Catalo g Nbr:

 NUTR 0313

-201 16 SPRG Primary Sai Das sai.das@tufts.edu
+20 15 SPRG Primary Sai Das sai.das@tufts.edu

-This course will provide an overview of the common nutritional and food security assessment tools.
+This course will provide e an overviev w of the comm on nutritional and fo ood security assessment tools.

 Laboratory and field methods for population wide nutritional deficiency assessment, nutritional screening and surveillance, dietary assessment, hunger and food security as well as diet diversity and food group indices will be examined.
 Clinical methods including body composition, biochemical and clinical factors related to macro and micronutrient deficiency will be discussed.
 Using practical training and demonstrations students will learn how to select and apply these methods in program-based or research-based settings.
 Issues of validity and reliability of these methods will be addressed mainly in the context of strengths and limitations of each method.
 At the end of the course, students should have some familiarity with the common nutritional assessment techniques as well as their practical applications at the individual and population wide levels.
 Credit: 0.5

-132476 D Design of Epidemiologic Studies for Nutrition Research Subject: Catalog I Nbr: NUTR 0314 2016 SPRG Primary Julie Dunn Julie.Dunn@tufts.edu
+132476 Design Of Epidemiologic Studies For Nutrition Research

+Subject: Catalog Nbr:

+NUTR 0314

+2015 SPRG Primary Julie Dunn Julie.Dunn@tufts.edu

 This course examines epidemiological principles of study design for nutrition research.
 Focuses primarily on valid, efficient, and ethical methods for studying relationships between nutritional exposures and chronic disease.
 Includes written assignments and oral presentations requiring the application of design principles to specific research questions.
-Enrollment limited to 12 students with priority given to Nutrition Communication degree program students.
-Prerequisites: NUTR 207 or NUTR 206/209 or equivalent, NUTR 204 or equivalent, and familiarity with basic methods of dietary assessment, and graduate standing or instructor consent.
+This course was formerly listed as NUTR 262.